 One America was founded by faith and community leaders following the 2016 presidential election and launched with the support of the Jewish service organization Repair the World.
-Scroll below for more information about our leadership.
+Scroll below for more information about the remarkable leaders who guide our movement.

 Director of National Security Outreach